Adult ADHD Clinic Cardiff

 Who can diagnose ADHD?

 The NICE guidelines say “A diagnosis of ADHD should only be made by a specialist psychiatrist, paediatrician or other appropriately qualified healthcare professional with training and expertise”.
 The NICE Guidelines also recommend medication over other non-medical treatments in adults who are impaired by ADHD.
 GPs do not start medication for ADHD so it will usually be a Psychiatrist who starts medication (but some Nurses and Pharmacists can prescribe too, Psychologist don’t).
 Unless you are sure that you don’t want medication, you might want to find someone who is both experienced in diagnosing ADHD, and who can prescribe.
-Dr Davies can assess and prescribe.

 Is ADHD Over-diagnosed?